 1.2.
 Main risks to which the Luxembourg division is exposed

-The exposure to risks is described in Note 6 to the financial statements for the year ended 31 December 2021.
-By the nature of its activities, the Luxembourg division is exposed to certain risks.
+Exposure to and management of operational risks are described in Note 6 to the consolidated financial statements for the year ended 31 December 2022.

 The main risks are as follows: